 ANHYDRITE SCREEDS: before installing tiles, anhydrite screeds must be sanded, de-dusted and primed (with PRIMER G or ECO PRIM T, for example).
-They must also be perfectly dry: the maximum permitted moisture content is 0.5% for heated screeds 0.3%.
+They must also be perfectly dry: the maximum permitted moisture content is 0.5%.
 Always follow the instructions given by the manufacture of the anhydrite screed.